Particle technology: Particle characterization

 Particles are characterized by their individual size and shape, and by the distribution of these properties in bulk quantities.
+Spherical particles are defined by diameter or radius, and non-spherical particles are defined by the dimensions of their geometric equivalent.
 The space between particles in bulk means that the bulk density is less than the density of individual particles.
+The difference between bulk density and particle density may have implications for storage, transportation or other handling of particles.
 The way in which they move over each other or lock together determines stability or flowability, which is tested by the triaxial shear test.